nhsbsa/nhsbsa-digital-playbook/src/development/coding-git-rewrite-history.md

   Consult with team to assure all is as expected
 * Apply the rewrite
   Repeat the clone, rewrite, push, review, but this time on the production repository

+!!! warning All team members must re-clone from the rewritten remote Old clones should be discarded.
+Pulling a rewritten remote into the original can create a mess that is very difficult to recover from.
+!!!